-Find out what items are acceptable or unacceptable for recycling from this brochure.
+Find out what items are acceptable for recycling from this NEA brochure.

 What Happens to the Recyclables?

-The recycling bag and recyclables are collected by the recycling collector and brought back to their facility.
+The recyclables are collected by the appointed Public Waste Collector and brought back to their facility.
 The recyclables are sorted manually or by equipment into the different types of material.
 The sorted recyclables are then sent to local recycling companies for processing into raw materials or new products, or exported overseas for recycling.